DataDog/apps/docs/en/getting-started.md

 The command above will build the app.

-Next, you’ll need to host this app on your infrastructure so that it’s reachable from the customer clients.
+Next, you’ll need to host the app on your infrastructure so customers can view it.